rapenne-s/bento/README.md

 # Workflow

-1. make configuraiton changes in some host in `hosts/` or a global include file in `utils` (you can rename it as you wish)
+1. make configuration changes per host in `hosts/` or a global include file in `utils` (you can rename it as you wish)
 2. OPTIONAL: run `./local_build.sh` to check the configurations are valid
 3. OPTIONAL: run `./local_build.sh build` to build systems locally and make them available in the store.
 This is useful if you want to serve the result as a substituter (requires configuration on each client)
 4. run `./populate_chroot.sh`